campusrover/brl_pxh_api/README.md

 <arg name="use_sim" value="true" />
 ```

-To test that the API is operating in simulation mode as intended,
+To test that the API will operate in simulation mode as intended,
 execute:

 ```bash